Liquid369/Masternode-Guide/README.md

 ***(For the next steps you need to have already 21 confirmation on “Payment to yourself “ created in first step)***

 * Goto Masternode tab and click on start all and clicking you node must show status  enabled

-# your CBR node is  running
+*your CBR node is running if you find any problem please contact us on discord